-To have full authority to manage the tax issues of someone who has died, you'll need to be their authorised legal personal representative (LPR).
+To have full authority to manage the tax issues of someone who has died - and to have complete access to their information and assets - you'll need to be their authorised legal personal representative (LPR).
 A person's LPR is usually the executor named in their will, or if no executor has been named, a courtappointed administrator (this can be the person's next of kin).